Luligu/matterbridge/README.md

 [Room plugin with history](https://github.com/Luligu/matterbridge-eve-room)

 The history works in both bridge and childbridge mode.

-The Eve app only shows the history when the plugins run like an AccessoryPlatform in childbridge mode.
+The Eve app only shows the history when the plugins run like an AccessoryPlatform in childbridge mode (this means the plugin is paired directly).

 ### Production-level plugins